ImComfortable/Dust-InventoryAgent/README.md

 - [ ] Create a login system for website with jws token
 - [ ] Think about new info collections features for agent
 - [ ] Test the agent in production, on a windows 10 and 11 Pcs

+Server Things

+- [ ] Configure the MongoDb, add an user and password for authentication